gvwilson/thirdbit/_posts/2005/2005-08-25-fifty-million-calls.md

 lecturers access to everything.

 We got it sorted out eventually, but then we ran into another
-problem: our application was really, really slow---it was taking 10 seconds or more to service each CGI request.
+problem: our application was really, really slow—it was taking 10 seconds or more to service each CGI request.
 There was no way we could put it into production as it was.